One of the blocks of homes now has public access so Stroudie Central took some photos of whats been built so far.

 Water dives off down a waterfall into an underground culvert that will run under the rest of the development.

 A wooden walkway takes you to the respective properties.

 That’s the front covered, the backs a bit more interesting as somebody went mad with a selection of paints as it’s like a completely different building.

 I think the architect left the plans out while working from home and his or her children coloured them in and nobody noticed.
-Compared to a lot of countries, housing in the UK isn’t the most colourful but the weird cowling around the windows doesn’t look right.

 This is still the early stages of a big development and there is a lot more to be built on the Stroud side as can be seen in the artists impression below.
 The above photos are of the building in the lower left.